puiutucutu/js-functions/README.md

 # js-functions

-just a place to store functions
+Just a place to store functions so I don't forget.